PHPCSStandards/PHPCSStandards.github.io/wiki/Configuration-Options.md

     $ phpcs --config-set installed_paths /path/to/one,/path/to/two

 ## Setting the PHP version
 Some sniffs change their behaviour based on the version of PHP being used to run PHPCS.
-For example, a sniff that checks for namespaces may choose to ignore this check if the verison of PHP does not include namespace support.
+For example, a sniff that checks for namespaces may choose to ignore this check if the version of PHP does not include namespace support.
 Sometimes a code base that supports older PHP versions is checked using a newer PHP version.
 In this case, sniffs see the new PHP version and report errors that may not be correct.
-To let the sniffs know what version of PHP you are targetting, the `php_version` configuration option can be used.
+To let the sniffs know what version of PHP you are targeting, the `php_version` configuration option can be used.

     $ phpcs --config-set php_version 50403